 Student Activity Fee – $5.35 per credit hour

 Students are required to pay this non-refundable fee to support student clubs and activities on campus.
-This fee allows students to attend CLC Theater productions and sporting events for free and participate in various other student activities at no charge.
+This fee allows students to attend CLC Theater productions at a discount and sporting events for free and participate in various other student activities at no charge.

 Parking/Facility Access Fee – $2.50 per credit hour

 The parking fee is charged to maintain the parking lots and sidewalks on campus.
 This fee is not charged for web-based courses.

 Minnesota State College Student Association (MSCSA) Fee – $0.35 per credit hour